-The following table sets forth a reconciliation of the numerators and denominators in computing earnings per share for the years ended December 31, 2021, 2020 and 2019 (in thousands, except per share amounts):
+The following table sets forth a reconciliation of the numerators and denominators in computing earnings per share for the years ended December 31, 2022, 2021 and 2020 (in thousands, except per share amounts):

-2021 2020 2019
+2022 2021 2020

 Numerator

-Net income (loss) attributable to Tanger Factory Outlet Centers, Inc. \$ 9,118 \$ (36,278) \$ 87,855
+Net income (loss) attributable to Tanger Factory Outlet Centers, Inc. \$ 82,063 \$ 9,118 \$ (36,278)

-Less allocation of earnings to participating securities (804) (692) (1,336)
+Less allocation of earnings to participating securities (869) (804) (692)

-Net income (loss) available to common shareholders of Tanger Factory Outlet Centers, Inc. \$ 8,314 \$ (36,970) \$ 86,519
+Net income (loss) available to common shareholders of Tanger Factory Outlet Centers, Inc. \$ 81,194 \$ 8,314 \$ (36,970)

 Denominator

-Basic weighted average common shares 100,418 92,618 92,808
+Basic weighted average common shares 103,687 100,418 92,618

-Effect of notional units 809
+Effect of notional units 1,240 809

-Effect of outstanding options 752
+Effect of outstanding options 709 752

-Diluted weighted average common shares 101,979 92,618 92,808
+Diluted weighted average common shares 105,636 101,979 92,618

 Basic earnings per common share:

-Net income (loss) \$ 0.08 \$ (0.40) \$ 0.93
+Net income (loss) \$ 0.78 \$ 0.08 \$ (0.40)

 Diluted earnings per common share:

-Net income (loss) \$ 0.08 \$ (0.40) \$ 0.93
+Net income (loss) \$ 0.77 \$ 0.08 \$ (0.40)

 We determine diluted earnings per share based on the weighted average number of common shares outstanding combined with the incremental weighted average shares that would have been outstanding assuming all potentially dilutive securities were converted into common shares at the earliest date possible.
-There were no material securities which had a dilutive effect on earnings per common share for the years ended December 31, 2021, 2020, and 2019.

 Notional units granted under our equity compensation plan are considered contingently issuable common shares and are included in earnings per share if the effect is dilutive using the treasury stock method and the common shares would be issuable if the end of the reporting period were the end of the contingency period.
-For the years ended December 31, 2021, 2020 and 2019, approximately 506,000, 1.7 million and 1.1 million units were excluded from the computation, respectively, because these units would not have been issuable if the end of the reporting period were the end of the contingency period or because they were anti-dilutive.
+For the years ended December 31, 2021 and 2020, approximately 506,000 and 1.7 million units were excluded from the computation, respectively, because these units would not have been issuable if the end of the reporting period were the end of the contingency period or because they were anti-dilutive.
+There were no units excluded from the computation for the year ended December 31, 2022.

 With respect to outstanding options, the effect of dilutive common shares is determined using the treasury stock method whereby outstanding options are assumed exercised at the beginning of the reporting period and the exercise proceeds from such options and the average measured but unrecognized compensation cost during the period are assumed to be used to repurchase our common shares at the average market price during the period.
-For the years ended December 31, 2021, 2020 and 2019, approximately 332,000, 1.8 million and 523,000 options were excluded from the computation, respectively, as they were anti-dilutive.
+For the years ended December 31, 2022, 2021 and 2020, approximately 513,000, 332,000 and 1.8 million options were excluded from the computation, respectively, as they were anti-dilutive.
 The assumed exchange of the partnership units held by the Non-Company LPs as of the beginning of the year, which would result in the elimination of earnings allocated to the noncontrolling interest in the Operating Partnership, would have no impact on earnings per share since the allocation of earnings to a common limited partnership unit, as if exchanged, is equivalent to earnings allocated to a common share.